 Photography by Justin Min.

 Have you ever hosted a virtual baby shower?
 What’s something that you loved about it?
+I always love hearing new baby shower ideas.
 Leave your comments below!